First snow

 Jack O'Lantern

 With Halloween getting scarily close, I guess it's time to write something about this holiday.
-Before I came to the US, I'd never seen kids in costumes and go trick-or-treating.
-I mean I did see them on TV or in the movies, but never live.
-So, after I got here, when Halloween arrived, I set sail at 8 pm(*1) and headed to Boston; I figured it had to be where all the actions were.
-I took the subway and noticed, during my trip, there weren't many passengers on the train; however, I did see three young people dressed in customs, but that was it.
+Before I came to the US, I'd never seen kids trick-or-treating.
+I mean I did see them on TV or in the movies, but never in real life.
+So, after I got here, when Halloween arrived, I set sail at 8 pm(*1) and headed to Boston.
+I figured the city had to be where all the activities were.
+I took the subway and noticed there weren't many passengers on the train; however, I did see three young people dressed in customs, but that was it.

 Downtown Boston turned out to be boring, too.
 It was dark, cold and very quiet on the streets.
 I could go to a mall, but that wasn't my objective and there was no point in seeing ordinary shoppers on Halloween night.

-So, for years I thought the mall was the place to see kids dressed in customs and asking for candies on Halloween, and still, I didn't go.
-I don't know.
-Now to think of it, I guess the image of little fairies, witches, ghosts, monsters, and whatever-they-were walking in a brightly lit mall simply lost its appeal, and with a lack of the mystique, it just wasn't enticing enough for me to drive 30 minutes to get to the mall.
+After the conversation, I thought the mall was the place to see kids dressed in customs and asking for candies on Halloween, and still, I didn't go.
+I don't know why.
+Now to think of it, I guess the image of little fairies, witches, ghosts, monsters, and what not walking in a brightly lit mall simply lost its appeal, and with a lack of the mystique, it just wasn't enticing enough for me to drive 30 minutes to get to the mall.

 I didn't know if it was always like this in Lexington on Halloween, but I bet parents there must have noticed the difference the extended daylight saving time brought them and considered the bright streets a safer environment for their kids to go trick-or-treating.
 Still, I'd rather see them in a darker setting.